sentience/kevinyank.com/_posts/2014-05-04-orbitkey-1password-hazel-love.md

 This past week I received my [Orbitkey][orbitkey], a local [Kickstarter success story][orbitkeyks] recommended to me by my pal [Matt Magain][mattymcg].
 It’s an alternative to your typical keychain that holds your keys snugly within a leather or rubber loop instead of allowing them to jangle around in your pocket.
 When you need a key, it’s always in the same place and you just fold it out for use.

-{% include figure.html src="/assets/images/blog/orbitkey.jpg" alt="photo of an Orbitkey on a wooden surface with keys and other accessories attached" caption="My Orbitkey with my keys and 32GB USB flash drive folded out for access" %}
+{% include figure src="/assets/images/blog/orbitkey.jpg" alt="photo of an Orbitkey on a wooden surface with keys and other accessories attached" caption="My Orbitkey with my keys and 32GB USB flash drive folded out for access" %}

 Included with my Orbitkey was the optional extra 32GB USB flash drive (you can add in a bottle opener too).
 The moment I saw that key-shaped drive I knew what I wanted to store on it.